Best Things to Do in Yelapa Mexico

 This calm, tranquil, postcard-perfect place with its beautiful beach, turquoise water and friendly locals make it one of the best day trips from Puerto Vallarta.
 The village had a very tight community feel to it and while you visit you’ll have the opportunity to learn about its history and significance before spending hours on the beach.

+If you’re planning a day trip to Yelapa, it’s a quick and easy trip from Puerto Vallarta.
 There’s only one way to get to Yelapa and that’s by boat; either a private charter/tour or by public boat taxi.
 Boats depart from Puerto Vallarta and from Boca de Tomatlan.

 From Puerto Vallarta: There are private taxis that will take you from Puerto Vallarta straight to Yelapa.
-You’ll need to get to Los Muertos pier, from where boats leave from 10 am about every hour or so.
+You’ll need to get to Los Muertos pier, from where boats leave at 10 am about every hour or so.
 The last boat back from Yelapa to Puerto Vallarta is at about 3 pm, but make sure to double-check that with your boat captain.
 The water taxi to Yelapa ticket costs about 400 pesos.

 From Boca de Tomatlan: From Boca, the water taxi to Yelapa departs much earlier, from 8 am from the main pier in town.
 A one-way ticket to Yelapa costs 120 pesos.
 They depart about every hour but sometimes departures are late.
 It’s best to just turn up at the pier and wait for the next boat.

-The last taxi back to Boca departs at 6 pm, however, we were advised to take the 5 pm or 5.30 pm as the 6 pm taxi always goes full and apparently there have been times where people have been left behind due to lack of space.
+The last taxi back to Boca departs at 6 pm, however, we were advised to take the 5 pm or 5.30 pm as the 6 pm taxi always goes full and apparently there have been times when people have been left behind due to lack of space.
 I can think of worse places to get stuck for the night, however.

 To get to Boca de Tomatlan from Puerto Vallarta, you can take an Uber, taxi, private transfer or bus.
 Uber is the easiest and we found that going out this far Uber was much cheaper than a taxi.
 If you’re on a budget or not in a hurry then taking the bus is a brilliant option too.